mvolkmann/blog/src/lambda-calculus.md

 <a href="https://en.wikipedia.org/wiki/Moses_Schönfinkel"
 target="_blank">Moses Schönfinkel</a> (1888-1942)
 studied how combinators can be applied to formal logic in the 1920s.
-The term "combinator" has two meanings, both which describe a kind of function.
+The term "combinator" has two meanings, both of which describe a kind of function.
 The first describes functions that have no free variables.
 The second describes functions that take other functions and combine them to create new functions.